coastal-science/HALLO-annotation/README.md

    - Model Developer and Annotators: Keep the permissions blank as they don't have access to the admin interface.

-7. The user interface is at: http://localhost:3000/
+7. The user interface will be available at: http://localhost:3000/

 ---

 ## Deployment in the cloud

-HALLO annotation tool is based on a modular design and can be flexibly deployed on cloud servers.Depending on the specific network topology, multiple deployment options can be implemented.
-Each service can be deployed on a separate server or a centralized deployment on a single server using a Nigix web server.
+The HALLO annotation tool is based on a modular design and can be flexibly deployed on cloud servers.Depending on the specific network topology, multiple deployment options can be implemented.
+Each service can be deployed on a separate server or a centralized deployment on a single server using a NGINX web server.
 Below is a brief description of two deployment methods.

 ### Using a vitrual machine with public IP or domain name.